Analyzing the Price-to-Earnings Ratio of Centerpoint Energy Inc. (CNP) - News Heater

 CNP’s Market Performance

-CNP’s stock has risen by 5.98% in the past week, with a monthly drop of -3.53% and a quarterly drop of -8.67%.
-The volatility ratio for the week is 2.80% while the volatility levels for the last 30 days are 2.00% for Centerpoint Energy Inc. The simple moving average for the last 20 days is -1.72% for CNP’s stock, with a simple moving average of -6.52% for the last 200 days.
+Centerpoint Energy Inc. (CNP) has experienced a 2.61% rise in stock performance for the past week, with a -4.87% drop in the past month, and a -7.11% drop in the past quarter.
+The volatility ratio for the week is 1.69%, and the volatility levels for the past 30 days are at 2.10% for CNP.
+The simple moving average for the last 20 days is 0.04% for CNP’s stock, with a simple moving average of -5.38% for the last 200 days.

 Analysts’ Opinion of CNP